wp-plugins/financial-mathematics/readme.txt

 Tags: actuarial, actuary, financial mathematics, financial, mathematics, CT1 Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: 1.8
+Stable tag: 1.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Practice financial mathematics questions for the actuarial exams.
 Define and calculate interest rates, annuity certain, mortgage repayment schedule.

 == Description ==

-This plugin provides shortcodes which render forms that asks blog users to solve maths questions which typically appear in the CT1 actuarial exam and the Interest Theory part of the Financial Mathematics exam.
+This plugin provides a shortcode which render forms that calculate and explain annuities certain, repayment mortgages etc: maths questions which typically appear in the CT1 actuarial exam and the Interest Theory part of the Financial Mathematics exam.

-The shortcode specifies the type of the question (e.g to calculate the amount of a mortgage repayment) but the parameters for the question (e.g. the amount of the loan) are randomised so that any number of questions can be generated.

-Once the blog user submits the question, the plugin scores their answer and explains the solution.

 == Installation ==

 1. Download, unzip and upload to your WordPress plugins directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add the shortcode [fin-math] to a page (not a post)

 == Frequently Asked Questions ==